-Your genetics decide the colour of your teeth (just like your complexion), so, don’t fall for the trap of teeth whitening toothpastes.
-The shiny, white teeth you see in the TV commercials are photoshopped and manipulated digitally.
+Your genetics decide the colour of your teeth (just like your complexion), so, don’t fall for the trap of teeth whitening toothpaste.
+The shiny, white teeth you see in the TV commercials are photoshopped and digitally manipulated.

 Am I saying people don’t have white teeth?

 Well, some people do.